Sayrarh/Smart-contract-Audting-Training-/chapter2.md

 #### Accountability
 One major aspect is that each Ethereum user can and should control their own private keys, which control access to funds and smart contracts.

-#### Diffefence Between an Externally Owned Accounts (EOAs) and Contract Accounts.
+#### Diffference Between an Externally Owned Accounts (EOAs) and Contract Accounts.

-Externally owned accounts have a private key; having the private key means having control over your funds while A contract account lacks a private key.
+1. Externally owned accounts have a private key; having the private key means having control over your funds while A contract account lacks a private key.
 It is instead owned (and controlled) by the logic of its smart contract code: the software program recorded on the Ethereum blockchain at the creation of the contract account and executed by the EVM.

-Your EOA is controlled by a private key hence you can initiate transactions (you can start a call and interact with different smart contracts) while A contract account cannot initiate a transaction.
+2. Your EOA is controlled by a private key hence you can initiate transactions (you can start a call and interact with different smart contracts) while A contract account cannot initiate a transaction.

-Msg.sender can be either a contact account or an EOA, while tx.origin can only be an EOA.
+3. Msg.sender can be either a contact account or an EOA, while tx.origin can only be an EOA.

-An EOA can not have a smart contract code while A contract account can have smart contract code.
+4. An EOA can not have a smart contract code while A contract account can have smart contract code.

 ###### Similarities
-Contracts, like EOAs, have addresses.
+1. Contracts, like EOAs, have addresses.
-Contracts, like EOAs, can send and receive ether.
+2. Contracts, like EOAs, can send and receive ether.